1994 Massachusetts elections

 Democratic and Republican candidates were selected in party primaries held September 20, 1994.

-Governor & Lieutenant Governor
+Governor and lieutenant governor

 Republicans William Weld and Paul Cellucci were re-elected Governor and Lieutenant Governor, respectively, over Democratic candidates Mark Roosevelt and Bob Massie.
 Weld's 43% margin of victory is the largest in the history of Massachusetts Gubernatorial elections.

-Attorney General
+Attorney general

 Democrat Scott Harshbarger was reelected Attorney General.
 He defeated Republican Janis M. Berry in the general election.